codeAligned/JP_Notes/JP_python_notes.md

 + `Linux`

 `Neutral` is the default.
 For my personal standard soft-blue terminal, `Neutral` clashes badly.
 I always use `LightBG`, as it is what I was used to before the change in 5.0 anyway.

-**I have a TextExpander shortcut set up to change both I/O and syntax highlighting colors in Ipython: in the interactive shell, type `ipc` and the commands will pop up ready.**
+**I have a TextExpander shortcut set up to change both I/O and syntax highlighting colors in Ipython: in the interactive shell, type `ipc` and the commands below will pop up ready:**

+`%colors LightBG`
+`%config TerminalInteractiveShell.highlighting_style = 'xcode'`

 [Official docs](http://ipython.readthedocs.io/en/stable/config/details.html#terminal-colors) on changing terminal colors.
 And another [documentation](http://ipython.readthedocs.io/en/stable/config/details.html#termcolour).